 Merseyside contains the metropolitan boroughs of Liverpool, Knowsley, Sefton, St Helens and Wirral.
-The metropolitan county council was abolished in 1986 and replace by a joint-board of the five metropolitan boroughs.
+The metropolitan county council was abolished in 1986 and replaced by a joint board of the five metropolitan boroughs.

 The services that are run by the joint board include the:

 - Merseytravel (who are also responsible for the Merseyrail network)

 - Merseyside Waste Disposal Authority

 - Merseyside Pension Scheme, administered by Wirral Borough Council, with offices in Liverpool

 The individual councils are responsible for services such as: